Natural disasters, diseases, vicious wildlife, and conflicts – humans have always known the world to be a dangerous and frightening place.

 The third, being the oldest practice and most universally featured in all human cultures.

-Here is our compilation of the top 24 most important ancient symbols of protection, and their significance through history.
+Below is our compilation of the top 24 most important ancient protection symbols, and their significance through history.

 1. The Eye of Horus (Ancient Egypt)

 Pharaohs would often be entombed wearing Wadjet amulets, and it was intended to protect them in the afterlife and ward off evil forces.
 (1)

 The history behind the association is unclear.
 However, it may have likely arisen from a particular tale found within Egyptian mythology.

 According to it, while fighting with Set over the throne of Osiris and ultimately the fate of Egypt, Set gouged out one of Horus’s eyes.

 However, Thoth would manage to restore the majority of the eye.
 Upon its recovery, Horus is said to have offered it to Osiris in hopes of restoring him back to life.